sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - Word lists can contain more than 10 words and are practised over multiple sessions.
 - The app tracks local progress.
 - Review difficult words works as current difficulty, shrinks as the user improves, and disappears when resolved.
+- From earlier can optionally revisit previously weak `recapDue` words without blocking progression or looking like a backlog.
-- Quiet recap injection can reinforce recently weak words inside normal sessions without keeping the learner in a visible difficult-words state.
+- Quiet recap injection can reinforce `recapDue` words inside normal sessions without keeping the learner in a visible difficult-words state.
 - Changing word lists never auto-starts practice and never mutates an active session.
 - Mobile input works reliably and does not conflict with desktop key handling.
 - The admin panel can create and manage word lists.